marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] The object's checksum encryption data
 * [ ] The object's SSL certificate
 * [x] The object metadata
-> ???

-10) When setting up the properties of an S3 bucket, which of the following options should you select to track storage cost?
-* [ ] Object-level logging
-* [ ] Server access logging
-* [ ] Versioning
-* [x] Tags
-> ____
+> "... copy the objects over the top of themselves, preserving tags, access control lists (ACLs), metadata, and encryption keys" - [Cross Region Replication](https://aws.amazon.com/blogs/big-data/trigger-cross-region-replication-of-pre-existing-objects-using-amazon-s3-inventory-amazon-emr-and-amazon-athena/).

-11) You work for a security company that stores highly sensitive documents on S3.
+10) You work for a security company that stores highly sensitive documents on S3.
 One of your customers has had a security breach and, as a precaution, they have asked you to remove a sensitive PDF from their S3 bucket.
 You log in to the AWS console using your account and attempt to delete the object.
 You notice that versioning is turned on, and when you dig a little deeper you discover that you cannot delete the object.
 What may be the cause of this?
 * [x] You cannot delete the object because you are not the bucket owner.
 * [ ] S3 server-side encryption is preventing you from doing this.
 * [ ] You must be logged in as a Super User to delete objects.